heremaps/gluecodium/docs/franca.md

         }
     }

-### Struct: Equatable
+### Struct, Interface: Equatable

-This FDEPL property controls whether any equality comparison helpers are generated for the given Franca struct.
+This FDEPL property controls whether a Franca struct or Franca interface are equal comparable.
+For structs the comparison function implementation is generated, for instances only the declaration.
 Default value is `false`, i.e. no equality helpers are generated.
 This affects C++, Java and Swift generated code.

-**Note:** Structs marked as `Equatable` cannot have instance references as fields.
-Other struct types can be used as field types only if those other struct types are also marked as `Equatable`.
+Types marked as `Equatable` also support hashing.

+**Note:** All fields in structs marked as `Equatable` need to be of simple type or be marked as `Equatable` or `PointerEquatable` themselves.
+**Note:** Only interfaces with `IsInterface=false` are supported.

 FIDL: